X Factor judge Louis Walsh settles defamation case

 Leonard Watters, who made the accusations before later retracting them, was jailed for six months earlier this year.

-Paul Tweed, Walsh's solicitor, said: "The publishers of the Irish, UK and online editions of the Sun have this morning unreservedly apologized to Louis Walsh.
+Paul Tweed, Walsh's solicitor, said: "The publishers of the Irish, UK and online editions of the Sun have this morning unreservedly apologised to Louis Walsh.

 "They have also agreed to pay very substantial damages of 500,000 euros together with his legal costs."